What Is AI Reputation Management? Definition, Framework, and Key Components

 Review Monitoring and Prioritization

-Once reviews have been analyzed for Voice of the Customer, the next challenge is visibility.
+Once reviews have been analyzed through Voice of the Customer and review sentiment analysis, the next challenge is prioritization.

 Businesses need to know what was said, where it was said, which location it affects, and whether it needs immediate attention.
 In a manual workflow, reviews often appear as a flat stream that teams work through one at a time.